rakibul-wdp/next-level-web-development/mission-02/database.md

 - Potential Primary Key: From the candidate keys, one is chosen as the primary key.
 However, all candidate keys are potential choices for the primary key.
 - Super key: {u_id}, {u_id, name}, {u_id, email}, {u_id, name, email, gender, age}, {name, email}, {name, gender}
 - Candidate Key: {u_id}, {name, gender}

+Primary key

+- From the candidate keys, one key is chosen as the primary key for the table.
+The primary key is a specific candidate key that is selected as the main identifier for the records in that table
+- Should be unique, not null and stable
+- Candidate Key: {u_id}, {name, gender}
+- Primary key: {u_id}

+Alternate key

+- Candidate keys which were not chosen as primary key
+- Candidate Key: {u_id}, {name, gender}
+- Primary key: {u_id}
+- Alternate key: {name, gender}

+Composite key

+- Candidate keys which were not chosen as primary key
+- Candidate Key: {u_id}, {name, gender}
+- Primary key: {u_id}
+- Alternate key: {name, gender}
+- Composite key: {name, gender}